thruthesky/backend/README.md

 SEO pages can only be readable by machine(robots) for now.
 It does not support IE6 ~ IE9.

 For installation of SEO, see Installaction section.

+@note SEO works if index.html exists and it only work on route of 'index' and '/p/....'.
+It does not work on other routes.